 Need milk?
 Another bottle of wine?
 Probably some coffee?
 Instacart to the rescue!

 Mom Hack #5 - Postmates

 Oh also get your dinner or lunch delivered via Postmates.
 (Are you noticing a theme here?)
 Actually Postmates is kind of “famous” for delivering “anything.”

 We got into a habit of having our lunch delivered when we were in the throws of sickness sweeping through the house and not wanting to a) give others our germs and b) cook.
 This lead us to sign up for the yearly free delivery plan and if you order at least twice a month from them it pays for itself.

 Mom Hack #6: Self-Care

-For me it’s spinning classes, meditation, yoga and also getting drinks with girlfriends.
+For me self care looks like spinning classes, meditation, yoga and also getting drinks with girlfriends.

 For other working moms, it may be reconnecting with old friends, or having a date night every week.
 Schedule it.
 Commit to it.
-Make it a part of your routine just like brushing your teeth and feel the stress relief ease you from the chaos.
+Make it a part of your routine just like brushing your teeth and hopefully you can begin to feel the stress relief ease you from the chaos.

 If massages or facials are up there for you check out Spafinder to get the best deals on local services.

 Mom Hack #7: The Instant Pot